RoboCop: Prime Directives: Plot

 Ten years after the events of RoboCop, RoboCop has become outdated and tired.
 Delta City (formerly Detroit) is now considered the safest place on Earth, and he is no longer viewed as particularly necessary.

 The first half of the series focuses on Alex Murphy's former partner, John T. Cable, who is slain by RoboCop after his system is hacked to program him to terminate Cable.
 Cable is then resurrected as a cyborg in most aspects identical to the RoboCop model, save for color and the addition of a second sidearm.
 "RoboCable" is sent to destroy RoboCop, but after several battles, Cable is convinced to ally with Murphy.
 Meanwhile, OCP (on the verge of bankruptcy) is taken over by a scheming executive, Damian Lowe, who manages to murder the entire board of directors.
 To bring OCP back, he plans to use an artificial intelligence called SAINT to automate the entire city.

 The second half of the series introduces Dr. David Kaydick, who plans to introduce a "bio-tech" virus called "Legion" to wipe out not only Delta City but all life on the planet, infecting computers and people alike.
 He takes control of RoboCable by planting a chip in him that causes him pain or death, at Kaydick's discretion.
-RoboCop receives aid from a group of tech thieves led by Ann R. Key, who are determined to stop Kaydick, and RoboCop's own son, James – now fully grown and aware of his father's fate.
+RoboCop receives aid from a group of tech thieves led by Ann R. Key, who are determined to stop Kaydick, and RoboCop's own son, James—now fully grown and aware of his father's fate.
 RoboCop and his rag-tag band race to stop Kaydick from infiltrating OCP tower and activating SAINT, which would presumably kill almost all humans.
 During the confrontation, RoboCop and James reconcile with each other, and manage to rekindle RoboCable's previous personality.
 Key and Kaydick both die during a confrontation with each other.
 Using James's EMP device, and having shut down RoboCop, RoboCable and Legion are terminated.
 RoboCop gets rebooted without his previous OCP restriction programming (as well as restoring his identity as "Alex Murphy" as opposed to an OCP product number) or his prime directives.
 After viewing a goodbye message left by Cable, Murphy returns to active duty to stop the resultant crime in Delta City due to the EMP pulse blacking out the city, deciding that he will follow his three prime directives: Serve the public trust, protect the innocent, and uphold the law.

-In the epilogue, Murphy and his allies form the Prime Directives foundation while OCP is disgraced publicly and facing thousands of indictments and a multi-trillion dollar class action lawsuit.
+In the epilogue, Murphy and his allies form the Prime Directives foundation while OCP is disgraced publicly and facing thousands of indictments and a multi-trillion-dollar class action lawsuit.

 Episodes

 DVD release

-In 2002 the complete mini-series was released in the UK on Region 2 by Prism Leisure.
+In 2002, the complete miniseries was released in the UK on Region 2 by Prism Leisure.
 Delta Visual Entertainment reissued RoboCop: Prime Directives on DVD in the UK on November 17, 2008.

-Lionsgate Home Entertainment released the entire four-part mini-series on DVD in Region 1 in 2003, in four separate releases.
+Lionsgate Home Entertainment released the entire four-part miniseries on DVD in Region 1 in 2003, in four separate releases.
 All four DVDs were re-released in June 2011.